Kristin Sandberg

-Kristin Sandberg (born 23 March 1972) is a former Norwegian football player and World Champion.

-She played on the Norwegian team that won the 1995 FIFA Women's World Cup.

-She scored a hat-trick at the 1995 World Cup and was the first Norwegian to do so.What was even more notable was that this was her World Cup debut.

-She played 31 matches for Norway women's national football team and scored 16 goals.
+Kristin Sandberg (born 23 March 1972) is a Norwegian former footballer who played as a forward for Asker.
+She played 31 matches for the Norway national team scoring 16 goals and was part of the team that won the 1995 FIFA Women's World Cup.
+In her World Cup debut in 1995, she scored a hat-trick, as the first Norwegian to do so in a World Cup game.